manettifabrizio/42cursus_darkly/01_sign_in/Resources/solution.md

 -   ### Option 1: Bruteforce using Burp Suite

+    By using burp suit we can send an intruder to the form and loop with 1000 most common passwords on the password input.

+After few seconds we can see the password is shadow and we get the flag.

 -   ### Option 2: SQL Injection in the Members Area

     In the members area we've noticed that the input was vulnerable to SQL Injection.
 Using this query we got all the tables with the columns available on the db: